yangfan-hu/Fast-SNN/README.md

 For more details on nvidia-dali, please refer to NVIDIA's official document [NVIDIA DALI Documentation](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/)

+#### Architectures
+For network architectures, we currently support AlexNet and VGG16.

 #### Train Qantized ANNs
 With full-precision pre-trained models from [TorchVision](https://pytorch.org/vision/stable/index.html), we progressively 4, 3, and 2 bit ANN models.
 An example to train AlexNet: